tamucc-comp-bio/how_to/install_wsl_ubuntu.md

 ---

-You can install everything you need to run Windows Subsystem for Linux (WSL) by entering this command in an administrator PowerShell or Windows Command Prompt and then restarting your machine.
+You can install everything you need to run Windows Subsystem for Linux (WSL) by entering one command in an administrator PowerShell or Windows Command Prompt and then restarting your machine.

 1. Open the Start menu
 2. type `Windows PowerShell`